isomerpages/nlb-curiocity/_jurong/Building the Future.md

 ### **Building a Regional Centre**

 The vision to create a regional centre in Jurong was unveiled as part of the 1991 Concept Plan.
-Centering around the Jurong East MRT station, this vision was to turn Jurong into a gateway for the entire Western region through the offer of a mix of commercial and social amenities and residential facilities.
+Centering around Jurong East MRT station, this vision was to turn the area into a gateway for the entire Western region through the offer of a mix of commercial and social amenities and residential facilities.

 International Business Park (Singapore's first business park for knowledge-based activities) and JTC Summit (headquarters for JTC Corporation) were among the first developments.
 Five decades on, the former swamp is now a manufacturing hub for many high-value industries and an attractive residential town.